 The brothers Einfalt continued to produce tin toys in the west under the name of 'Technofix' and many of their toys were marked 'Made in the U.S. Zone Germany'.
-The tin toys produced by Einfalt and others in this period reflected the technical and scientific advances.
-As new transport vehicles like cars had replaced horsedrawn ones, new toys appeared that reflected interests in new technologies and innovations like space technology, land-speed records and new car designs.
+The tin toys produced in this period reflected the technical and scientific advances.
+As new transport vehicles like cars had replaced horsedrawn ones, new toys appeared that reflected interests in new technologies and innovations like for example space technology, land-speed records and new car designs.

-The industry found it had to respond quickly to these changes and new models were designed and manufactured quickly and cheaply.
+The toy industry found it had to respond quickly to these changes and new models were designed and manufactured in a short time and cheaply.
 One of the results was the replacement of clockwork and wind-up mechanisms with cheaper friction motors.

 Huckleberry - June 12, 2013